EstephaniaCalvoC/holberton-system_engineering-devops/0x01-shell_permissions/README.md

   - Other users: all the permissions
 - **9-John_Doe:** Sets the mode of the file hello to this: -rwxr-x-wx
 - **10-mirror_permissions:** Set the mode of the file hello the same as olleh’s mode
+- **11-directories_permissions:** Add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.